 Pediculosis, or head lice, is a condition that each year affects approximately 6 to 12 million children between the ages of 3 and 12 years of age, and about 1 in every 100 elementary school children.
 Head lice are parasites that are generally found on the scalp, around the ears, and at the back of the neck.
 The adult louse is about the size of a sesame seed, and can be the color of your child's hair.
 Eggs, or nits, are smaller and silver in color.

 This information is coming to you in an effort to increase understanding of the identification, prevention, and treatment of pediculosis.
-Lake Central elementary schools will be sending this information home each semester.
-It can also be found on the corporation website under the About LCSC tab.
+This information can also be found on the corporation website under the About LCSC tab.

 Sincerely,